Quickstart

 This is the handoff point.
 Once the daemon is running, Maestro keeps doing the repetitive part while you move on to review, coding, or planning:

-- Maestro loads
+1. Maestro loads WORKFLOW.md.

-readystate. - It creates per-issue workspaces.
+3. It creates per-issue workspaces.

 When you want to check progress, use the control center or the live CLI helpers instead of reconstructing state from scratch.